TheHitchhikersGuideToFinance/TheTravelGuide/content/market_education/_index.md

 ---
-title: Education
 geekdocCollapseSection: true
 ---

-This secion is for education on market principles
+This is a general overview of the basics of finance.